Protecting Your Property from Water Damage

 Protecting your Property from Flooding

-Natural flooding is an issue that affects many properties across the UK, often causing severe damage to a building’s structure and the valuables it houses (sentimental, costly etc.) As well as protecting your property from internal water leaks, it is vital to ensure the correct safety measures are in place to prevent as much water damage as possible in the event of a natural flood.
+Natural flooding is an issue that affects many properties across the UK, often causing severe damage to a building’s structure and the valuables it houses (sentimental, costly etc.) As well as protecting your property from internal water leaks, it is vital to ensure the correct safety measures are in place to prevent as much water damage as possible in the event of a natural flood and make sure you have a valid buildings insurance policy that will cover any flood or water damage to your property.

 Although it is impossible to completely flood-proof your property, there are numerous steps suggested by The Environment Agency that can be taken to reduce the amount of damage caused by natural flooding: